About us

 Media coverage

 Working on this campaign, Harry Brignull has been interviewed or quoted by numerous news organisations including the BBC, CBC, ABC, CNN, New York Times, Vox, Fast Company, Consumer Reports, Marketplace and many others.
-View the articles, podcasts and video clips in the Reading List area of this site.
+You can view the articles, podcasts and video clips in the Reading List area of this site.

 History

-This website was previously called darkpatterns.org and the category of deceptive design practice was referred to as “dark patterns”.
-Under advice from Kaushalya Gupta and the Tech Policy Design Lab of the World Wide Web Foundation, the name was changed to deceptive.design and the term was changed to “deceptive patterns”.
-The change reflects a commitment to avoiding language that might inadvertently carry negative associations or reinforce harmful stereotypes.
+This website was previously called darkpatterns.org and the category of manipulative, coercive or deceptive design practice was referred to as “dark patterns”.
+Under advice from the Tech Policy Design Lab of the World Wide Web Foundation, the domain name was changed to deceptive.design and the term was changed to “manipulative, deceptive and coercive patterns”, or in abbreviated form, “deceptive patterns” The change reflects a commitment to avoiding language that might inadvertently carry negative associations or reinforce harmful stereotypes.